 - Calculate optimal order quantities

-- Immediately factor in supplier price changes
+- Instantly adjust for supplier price changes

 How do you calculate the economic order quantity? (step by step)